seqan/seqan/manual/source/Tutorial/SequenceIO.rst

 .. tip::

-    When :dox:`DnaQ` or :dox:`Dna5Q` :dox:`String Strings` are used, then you should use second variant.
+    When :dox:`DnaQ` or :dox:`Dna5Q` :dox:`String Strings` are used, then you should use the second variant.
     The qualities are simply stored directly in the sequence characters.